Vračar: 21st century

 In the 21st century, a massive construction in Vračar began, with old houses and villas being demolished to make way for the high-rise buildings.
 The period of corruption and "investors' urbanism" ensued, where structures were built by the wishes of the investors, disregarding laws and regulations.
 As a result, accidents happened, most notably in the autumn of 2008 and in July 2021.
 In 2008 in the Dubljanska Street, while the foundations were dug for a new building, four neighboring houses were undermined and collapsed, with residents never getting legal satisfaction.
 In 2021, due to the same action, a ground floor of the older building in the Vidovdanska Street caved in.
 With non-planned construction of new buildings, and added annexes onto the existing ones, structures built without space between them where residents almost "sleep on top of each other", the overcrowded neighborhood earned a moniker of Favela Vračar.
 The difference with the Brazilian favelas, which are home to the poorest classes of society, is that apartments in Vračar's favela are purchased by the affluent class, who find it a matter of prestige to live in Vračar.

-Proclamation of several protected areas in Vračar, including some preliminary and some announced, didn't prevent demolition of old houses, including some deemed historically and artistically valuable.
+Proclamation of several protected areas in Vračar, including some preliminary and some announced, did not prevent demolition of old houses, including some deemed historically and artistically valuable.
 In some cases, when the protection would be announced, the investors would hasten the demolitions and construction.
 Various other scandals received public and media attention, like planned demolition of villas in the neighborhood of Neimar, addition of new floors on the old buildings in the Krunska Street, demolition of several Interbellum villas in the neighborhood of Krunski Venac, especially the 1927 villa in Takovska Street as one of the first representatives of the moderna-style in Belgrade, which was demolished in 2018.
 The House of Pera Velimirović at 25 Resavska Street, built in 1908, was demolished in June 2020, despite being under the preliminary protection.
 In December, after public protest subdued, even older house from the 19th century, on the lot adjoined to the already demolished building, was demolished, too.
 Other projects which caused public debate include attempt of building on the small green area in the Tomaša Ježa, which prompted residents to self-organize and clash with the investors since 2017, and house at 4 Sredačka Street.
-Designed by then official city urbanist Milutin Folić, and built by his family studio (he officially withdrew after taking the office), the building wasn't permitted until he took office.
+Designed by then official city urbanist Milutin Folić, and built by his family studio (he officially withdrew after taking the office), the building was not permitted until he took office.
 The terraces of the building spread above the neighboring, urbanized lot, but when residents complained, city replied that this area was meant to be the square anyway.